Electricians Daytona » Blog » Can electrical safety inspections help identify hazards?

 Improves Energy Efficiency

-An inefficient electrical system will strain your system, causing higher electricity bills.
-By replacing damaged or old parts, electricians can help your system run smoother, thereby reducing your energy bills.
+An inefficient electrical system strains it, causing higher electricity bills.
+Electricians can help your system run smoother by replacing damaged or old parts and reducing energy bills.

 Protects Electronics and Appliances

-An overloaded circuit or damaged electrical panel can cause a power surge, which can – in turn – fry any devices or appliances plugged in at the time.
+An overloaded circuit or damaged electrical panel can cause a power surge, which can fry any devices or appliances plugged in at the time.
 Regular inspections can ensure your system is efficient enough to handle all your appliances and electronics.

 Peace of Mind

-Lastly, having regular inspections gives you peace of mind that you are well-protected in your home for years to come.
+Lastly, regular inspections give you peace of mind that your home is well-protected for years to come.

 Mister Sparky

 Electrical fires happen far more frequently than people imagine.
-When it’s time to protect your Daytona, FL home, our electricians at Mister Sparky can help.
+When it’s time to protect your Daytona, FL, home, our electricians at Mister Sparky can help.
 Our affordable electrical safety inspections can identify hidden hazards and place a shield of protection around your home.
-If your home is older than 20 years, we recommend getting an inspection every 1-3 years.
+If your home is older than 20, we recommend getting an inspection every 1-3 years.
 If your home is newer than 20 years, we recommend getting an inspection every 3-5 years.

 We have over 30 years of experience in the electrical industry, and our licensed electricians can identify issues before they become costly repairs.
 Contact us today to schedule an electrical safety inspection.